MDMCproject/MDMCproject.github.io/_sources/pages/introduction.rst.txt

 To :ref:`refine the parameters <parameter-refinement-label>` of a simulation, one or more experimental datasets must be provided and a minimiser must be selected.
-Here are the descriptions of the available experimental :ref:`observables-modules-label` (the objects representing experimental datasets), the :mod:`~MDMC.refinement.minimizer`, and the
+Here are the descriptions of the available experimental :ref:`observables-modules-label` (the objects representing experimental datasets), the :mod:`~MDMC.refinement.minimizers`, and the
 :class:`~MDMC.control.control.Control` class, which runs the refinement.

 It is possible to refine all of the parameters, or to specify a subset to be